OtakuDragon53/OtakuDragon53/README.md

 - 👋 Hi, I’m @OtakuDragon53
 - 👀 I’m learning how to code games and want to optimize workflows.
-- 🌱 I’m currently attending college and have no major coding projects.
+- 🌱 I’m currently attending college forgame design and am tinkering with discord bots in my free time.
 - 📫 Feel free to reach out to me on Discord @OtakuDragon#5536 or other social media.